 With a repertoire of chorus preparation that ranges from John Adams to Frank Zappa, via Bach, Barlow and Beethoven, Matthew Morley is one of the UK’s most experienced Chorus Masters.

-After graduating from the Royal Academy of Music, Matthew Morley was awarded a Leverhulme Fellowship to continue post-graduate studies with the Academy’s opera and vocal departments.
-He later joined the music staff at Glyndebourne Festival Opera, and then English National Opera, where for eight years he prepared the ENO Chorus on many of its iconic productions.
+After completing studies as an organist and accompanist at the Royal Academy of Music, Matthew joined the music staff at Glyndebourne Festival Opera, and later English National Opera where he prepared the ENO Chorus for many of its iconic productions.
 He was also Musical Director for the ENO Baylis’ ground-breaking community project Know the Show.

-He has since worked with opera companies across Europe including The Nationale Reisopera of The Netherlands, Greek National Opera, Opera Holland Park, and collaborated with and assisted conductors including Oleg Caetani, Vladimir Jurowski, Martyn Brabbins, Vladimir Ashkenazy, Stephen Barlow, David Parry, Mark Shanahan and Sir Mark Elder.
-He regularly works as a coach at the UK’s National Opera Studio, and for the opera composer workshops for the Britten Pears Young Artist Programme at Snape.
+He has since worked with opera companies across Europe including The Nationale Reisopera, Greek National Opera, Opera Holland Park, Opera North, and collaborated with and assisted conductors including Sir Mark Elder, Vladimir Jurowski, Martyn Brabbins, Stephen Barlow, David Parry and John Adams.

-Matthew is the Organist at St Bride’s, the journalists’ church in Fleet Street, London, a position he has held for over 20 years, and is also the Associate Music Director of Brighton Festival Chorus.
+He is the Organist at St Bride’s Church, the journalists’ church in Fleet Street, London, a position he has held for over 25 years.